SKrotkih/SimpleOrganizer/README.md

 - Local database on Core Data
 - Remote database on the Parse.com server

-Also implemented the following features:
+The following features has been implemented:
 - auto layout (on Interface Builder Level only)
 - switching of the database types from Core Data to remote database and vice versa
 - used iCloud key-value storage for switching database types (if you change database type on your iPad, then on your iPhone is changing after some seconds too)